Symplectic quantization II: dynamics of space-time quantum fluctuations and the cosmological constant: Cosmological constant

 \section{Cosmological constant}

-\gcol{We expect that the main goal of symplectic quantization will be represented by the possibilities it opens to describe in a consistent manner the \emph{dynamics} of the gravitational field in all situations where this can be relevant.
-For instance, we have in mind the non-equilibrium aspects of the quantum fluctuations relaxational dynamics in inflationary cosmology~\cite{DLRG2021}.
-We also expect that symplectic quantization will allow us to give a simple and unequivocal definition in the framework of quantum cosmology of concepts typical of statistical systems such as \emph{non-equilibrium dynamics} and \emph{irreversibility}.
-In practice, we expect symplectic quantization to be a good formalism to frame, just to make an example, the point of view according to which some sort of \emph{evolutionary} dynamics takes place even at the cosmological scale~\cite{S92}.
-Nevertheless, while leaving these speculations as a matter for future investigations, our aim here is to present an analysis much more limited in scope.
-We want to show how the new kinetic degrees of freedom introduced in the context of symplectic quantization are directly related to the appearance of a cosmological constant term in Einstein equations, though passing via the \emph{``by-definition ill-defined''} path-integral approach to gravity.} In particular we want to show that the symplectic quantization of pure gravity \emph{without} a cosmological constant term produces, by simply integrating over the conjugated momenta $\pi_{\mu\nu}(x)$, a theory of gravity \emph{with} a cosmological constant $\Lambda$.
-This derivation of $\Lambda$ is therefore still quantum in nature but is \emph{different} from the usual one, where $\Lambda$ is interpreted as the vacuum energy of matter fields: here $\Lambda$ is solely related to intrinsic properties of pure gravity, in particular to the fact that $g_{\mu\nu}$ has its own dynamics.
-In order to show this we must transform the partition function in Eq.~(\ref{eq:micro-gravity}) from the hard-constraint ensemble, where the value of $\mA[{\bf g},\boldsymbol{\pi}]$ is fixed with a Dirac delta, to the ensemble where the constraint is soft, for instance by means of an integral (Fourier) transform:
+We expect that the main goal of symplectic quantization will be represented by the possibilities it opens up to describe in a consistent manner the \emph{dynamics} of the gravitational field in all situations where this can be relevant.
+For instance, we have in mind the non-equilibrium aspects of the quantum fluctuations relaxational dynamics in inflationary cosmology~\cite{MMOL94,GLMM94,PRT20,PVWA21,DLRG2021}.
+We also expect that symplectic quantization will allow us to give a simple and unequivocal definition in the framework of quantum cosmology of concepts typical of statistical systems such as \emph{non-equilibrium dynamics} and \emph{irreversibility}. \ggcol{For example, we expect symplectic quantization to be the good formalism to go beyond the Einstein's frozen-block universe scenario, i.e., the good formalism to represent an \emph{evolutionary} dynamics of the universe~\cite{S92}.} But right now we leave these speculations as a matter for future investigations and we present an analysis more limited in scope.
+We want to show how the new kinetic degrees of freedom introduced in the context of symplectic quantization are directly related to the appearance of a cosmological constant term in Einstein equations passing via the path-integral approach to gravity.
+In particular we want to show that the symplectic quantization of pure gravity \emph{without} a cosmological constant term produces, by simply integrating over the conjugated momenta $\pi_{\mu\nu}(x)$, a theory of gravity \emph{with} a cosmological constant $\Lambda$.
+This derivation of $\Lambda$ is therefore still quantum in nature but is \emph{different} from the usual one, where $\Lambda$ is interpreted as the vacuum energy of matter fields: here $\Lambda$ is solely related to intrinsic properties of pure gravity, in particular to the fact that $g_{\mu\nu}$ has its own dynamics. \ggcol{Let us stress that the procedure outline here, though provinding a new physical interpretation and derivation of the cosmological constant, is in first instance motivated by the necessity to relate the new kinetic degrees of freedom of the field, $\pi_{\mu\nu}(x)$, so far unobserved, to known physics.}\\